 5. Engage in team building games

 Work hard; play harder.
 One of the characteristics of high-performing teams is knowing when (and how) to have fun.
-Regular breaks from work may be the key to the productivity you need.
+Regular breaks from work for remote team building may be the key to the productivity you need.

 Sometimes when a team is suffering from burnout, they need to recharge, by themselves or within the team and reconnect with each other.
 Team bonding games offer light and creative ways to boost creativity, practice problem solving and encourage teamwork.